 A Collection Appeal allows the taxpayer to challenge the IRS’s actions for the collection of past taxes, including the placement of liens on the taxpayer’s properties.
-In many cases, this challenge will stop or reverse any collection processes and relieves the tax payer of any collection actions.
+In many cases, this challenge will stop or reverse any collection processes and relieves the taxpayer of any collection actions.

 There are two types of collection appeals recognized by the IRS: Collection Due Process (CDP) and the Collection Appeal Program (CAP).
-Both options apply to specific circumstances which sometimes may overlap.
+Similarly, both options apply to specific circumstances which sometimes may overlap.
 Collection Due Process allows you to appeal a Notice of Federal Tax Lien, both before or after a levy is placed on property, depending on the type of levy enforced.

 According to the IRS, Collection Due Process is used when you have received one of the following notices:

 The Collection Appeal Program is available in the following circumstances:

 The Collection Appeal Program excludes the following situations: